BLET packets due by June 25th

 BLET Admission Guidelines

 Students are admitted to the Basic Law Enforcement Training program in accordance with policies set by Vance-Granville Community College and the North Carolina Department of Justice – Criminal Justice Education and Training Standards Commission and/or the North Carolina Department Justice – Sheriff’s Education and Training Standards Commission.
-Each applicant is required to meet the minimum admission requirements as set by the College and the appropriate Standards Commission.
+Each applicant is required to meet the minimum admission requirements as set by the appropriate commission.
 Meeting minimum requirements does not guarantee admission into the program, only an opportunity for consideration.

-- Contact the Coordinator of Law Enforcement Training/BLET or her designee
+- Contact the Director of Law Enforcement Training/BLET or her designee

-- Complete the "Application for Admission" and submit to Admissions Office (online)
+- Complete the "Application for Admission" and submit to Admissions Office.

 - Complete and return to the Coordinator of Law Enforcement Training the Personal History Statement form F-3.